mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 ..

-   Beautiful is better than ugly.
+   | Beautiful is better than ugly.

-   Explicit is better than implicit.
+   | Explicit is better than implicit.

-   Simple is better than complex.
+   | Simple is better than complex.

-   Complex is better than complicated.
+   | Complex is better than complicated.

-   Flat is better than nested.
+   | Flat is better than nested.

-   Sparse is better than dense.
+   | Sparse is better than dense.

-   Readability counts.
+   | Readability counts.

-   Special cases aren't special enough to break the rules.
+   | Special cases aren't special enough to break the rules.

-   Although practicality beats purity.
+   | Although practicality beats purity.

-   Errors should never pass silently.
+   | Errors should never pass silently.

-   Unless explicitly silenced.
+   | Unless explicitly silenced.

-   In the face of ambiguity, refuse the temptation to guess.
+   | In the face of ambiguity, refuse the temptation to guess.

-   There should be one-- and preferably only one --obvious way to do it.
+   | There should be one-- and preferably only one --obvious way to do it.

-   Although that way may not be obvious at first unless you're Dutch.
+   | Although that way may not be obvious at first `unless you're Dutch <https://stackoverflow.com/questions/2470761/what-does-this-sentence-mean-in-the-zen-of-python>`_.

-   Now is better than never.
+   | Now is better than never.

-   Although never is often better than *right* now.
+   | Although never is often better than *right* now.

-   If the implementation is hard to explain, it's a bad idea.
+   | If the implementation is hard to explain, it's a bad idea.

-   If the implementation is easy to explain, it may be a good idea.
+   | If the implementation is easy to explain, it may be a good idea.

-   Namespaces are one honking great idea -- let's do more of those!
+   | Namespaces are one honking great idea -- let's do more of those!

 Take the (type) hint: Always type hints